 The Single Transferable Vote (STV) is a form of proportional representation voting system which uses preferential voting, usually in multi-member constituencies.
 Candidates don’t need a majority of votes to be elected; all they require is a known ‘quota’, or share of the votes, determined by dividing the number of valid votes cast by the number of positions to be filled, plus one.
-(If you would like a comprehensive explanation of how the system works, then please ask for our useful fact sheet).
 Under STV, an elector has a single vote that is expressed by ranking the candidates in preference from ‘1’ until the elector cannot choose between the remaining candidates.
 As the count proceeds and candidates are either elected or eliminated, this vote can be transferred to other candidates according to the voter’s stated preferences.
 In a Single Transferable Voting system very few votes are wasted; unlike other voting systems, particularly First Past the Post, where the votes of all but the winning candidate are wasted.
 STV is arguably a much more representative and inclusive voting system as it gives voters more choice than any other system.
 This choice puts more power in the hands of voters, rather than the political parties: under other voting systems, political parties can more easily determine who is elected.
 Under STV some would say that an elected representative is much more accountable to the electorate than to their party superiors.

 The advantages and benefits of the Single Transferable Vote system

 - Under STV fewer votes are ‘wasted’ In other words, fewer votes are cast for losing candidates or unnecessarily cast for a run-away winner.
 This means that most voters can identify a representative that they personally helped to elect.
 It is argued that this, in turn, increases a representative’s accountability.